IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Settings within Dataverse itself are managed via JVM options or by manipulating values in the ``setting`` table directly or through API calls.
 Configuring Solr requires manipulating XML files.

 Once you have finished securing and configuring your Dataverse installation, proceed to the :doc:`administration` section.
-Advanced configuration topics are covered in the :doc:`r-rapache-tworavens` and :doc:`shibboleth` sections.
+Advanced configuration topics are covered in the :doc:`r-rapache-tworavens`, :doc:`shibboleth` and :doc:`oauth2` sections.

 .. contents:: :local: